 How I Hustle…

 One of the reasons I wanted to start blogging about the entrepreneurial side of my life is because I kept getting the same question, “How do you do it?”
 How do I continue to be someone who makes things happen?
 It’s true, I’m definitely a hustler.
 But it’s a good question.
-I’ve been at this for five years now, how do I do what I do?
 I’m sure this is something I could go on and on about for quite sometime but for today’s post, I try to break down my hustle into actionable steps that you can follow for your career in any field:

 - Turn your weakness into a strength.
 My weakness is organization.
 People might think I’m the most organized/put-together person – but that couldn’t be further from the truth.
 Organization is my weakness.
 If I’m nervous – it’s often nervous that I won’t be organized enough.
 Instead of letting organization (or a lack or organization) continue to be my weakness, I spend extra time focusing on ways to get organized.
 I’ll ask myself, “What would the most organized person on the planet do to handle this situation?
 How would they get this issue in order?”
 A good example is when running an event – a crucial time for organization.
 I always ask myself these questions, “What would the most organized person bring?
 How would they organize this information?
 What could I be forgetting?”
 Asking myself these questions helps me to really focus on my weakness so that one day I can turn that weakness into a strength.

 - Start before your team (or your boss).
 Whenever I can get started even a half-hour before my team, my day is going to be better.
 Before I had a team, the goal was to start at least a half-hour before the rest of the world.
 This gives you time to get yourself organized and wrap your head around your day.